Research Article Volume 124 | Issue 8 | August 2016

-Background: Fibrotic lung diseases occur predominantly in males and reports describe better survival in affected females.
-Male mice are more sensitive to silica-induced lung fibrosis compared to silica-treated female mice.
-Secreted phosphoprotein 1 (SPP1, aka osteopontin) increases in pulmonary fibrosis, and SPP1 transcription may be regulated by estrogen or estrogen receptor–related receptors.
+Background: Fibrotic lung diseases occur predominantly in males, and reports describe better survival in affected females.
+Male mice are more sensitive to silica-induced lung fibrosis than silica-treated female mice.
+Secreted phosphoprotein 1 (SPP1, also known as osteopontin) increases in pulmonary fibrosis, and Spp1 transcription may be regulated by estrogen or estrogen receptor–related receptors.

-Objective: To determine whether differences in silica-induced SPP1 expression contributes to sex differences in lung fibrosis.
+Objective: We determined whether differences in silica-induced SPP1 levels contribute to sex differences in lung fibrosis.

-Methods: Male and female mice were treated with 0.2g/kg intratracheal silica and lung injury was assessed 1, 3, or 14 days post-exposure.
-Gene-targeted (Spp1–/–) mice, control Spp1+/+ (C57BL/6J) mice, ovariectomized (OVX) female mice, or estrogen-treated male mice were treated with silica and lung injury was assessed.
+Methods: Male and female mice were treated with 0.2 g/kg intratracheal silica, and lung injury was assessed 1, 3, or 14 days post-exposure.
+Gene-targeted (Spp1–/–) mice, control Spp1+/+ (C57BL/6J) mice, ovariectomized (OVX) female mice, and estrogen-treated male mice were treated with silica, and lung injury was assessed.

-Results: Silica-induced SPP1 in lung tissue, bronchoalveolar lavage, and serum increased more in male than female mice.
-Following silica treatment, bronchoalveolar lavage cell infiltrates decreased in female Spp1–/– mice compared to female Spp 1+/+ mice, and lung hydroxyproline decreased in male Spp1–/– mice compared to male Spp1+/+ mice.
-OVX female mice had increased lung SPP1 expression in response to silica compared to silica-treated sham female mice.
-Silica-induced lung collagen and hydroxyproline (markers of fibrosis), and SPP1 expression decreased in estrogen treated males compared to untreated males.
+Results: Silica-induced SPP1 in lung tissue, bronchoalveolar lavage, and serum increased more in male than in female mice.
+Following silica treatment, bronchoalveolar lavage cell infiltrates decreased in female Spp1–/– mice compared with female Spp1+/+ mice, and lung hydroxyproline decreased in male Spp1–/– mice compared with male Spp1+/+ mice.
+OVX female mice had increased lung SPP1 expression in response to silica compared with silica-treated sham female mice.
+Silica-induced lung collagen and hydroxyproline (markers of fibrosis), and SPP1 levels decreased in estrogen-treated males compared with untreated males.

-Conclusion: These findings suggest that sex-specific differences in SPP1 expression contribute to the differential sensitivity of male and female mice to the development of silica-induced fibrosis.
+Conclusion: These findings suggest that sex-specific differences in SPP1 levels contribute to the differential sensitivity of male and female mice to the development of silica-induced fibrosis.